pfraces-graveyard/docs/misc/pm.md

 1. Create a repo under [pfraces][2] personal github account
 2. Refactor the draft to be a `README.md` with examples
-3. Create unit tests with the api showed in the `README.md` examples
+3. Create unit tests with the api showed in the previous examples

 When the project obtains an usable version, publish it transfering its ownership to one of the following github organizations